 The Microbial Desalination Cell (MDC) technology combines the Microbial Fuel Cell (MFC) and Electrodialysis (ED) process to simultaneously treat wastewater, desalinate saline water and produce electricity.
+An integrated potentiostat measures the generated power.

 Feed flow range: 12 – 72 L/h